Skip to content

 • Heavier doors often require larger templates.
 Please contact us for more recommendations.

-ADA Compliant Door Closer Size Requirements
+ADA Compliant Door Hinge Size Requirements

 ADA does not specify hinge template size.
 It specifies usability.